xapian/xapian-docsprint/concepts/indexing/uniqueness.rst

 The other is to use a special term containing your identifier, which will work for any type of identifier.
 Typically you will prefix this (by convention with 'Q') to avoid collisions with other terms.
-Terms have a limited length (245 bytes in glass and chert), so if your unique identifiers are really long you'll need to do something more complicated.
+Terms have a limited length (245 bytes in chert, glass and honey), so if your unique identifiers are really long you'll need to do something more complicated.

 For more information on both techniques, `see our FAQ on this`_.